A look at the previous recipients of the NTA’s Special Recognition Award

-NTAs 2023; What is the Special Recognition award and who have previously been the recipients?
+NTAs 2023; as Sarah Lancashire wins the Special Recognition award, what is it and who else has won it?

 With the NTAs in full swing, we’re eagerly awaiting the announcement who the Special Recognition Award winner is